Projects

 2020 discontinued

-Chattin is an app where you can talk to others with end-to-end encryption.
+Chattin is an app where you can talk to others with "military grade" encryption.
 In order to talk with someone (or multiple people), you both need to join the same group.
 Messages aren't stored anywhere so if you close the app all messages will be lost!

 This project is more meant for myself and to learn from rather than to be actually used.
 There are many (better) chat apps, like for example matrix.org.
 Chattin requires a central server to be running, which I shut down, so you can't use it (anymore)